VirtoCommerce/vc-docs/platform/developer-guide/docs/Extensibility/key-extensibility-points.md

 !!! info
 	The extension concept is the backbone of the Virto platform value proposition and has four main extensible point types.

-To address crucial extension requirements, the platform contains various **extensions points** for all three main parts: the Platform application, Modules, and Storefront.
+To address crucial extension requirements, the platform contains various **extensions points** for all three main parts: the Platform application, Modules, and Frontend Application.
 Such extension points enable performing multiple customizations without direct code modification.
 The list below mentions the important ones:

 * Domain and business logic extension:
     * [Extending domain models](../Tutorials-and-How-tos/Tutorials/extending-domain-models.md)